AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 8. Should have user confirmation for _destructive operations_.
 9. Should provide error message, in response to an invalid operation, that details what went wrong and how to fix it for a non-technical user.
 10. Should be designed for a single user within a single computer.
-11. Should back up contacts data within a human-editable file such that it persists across instances of the program.
+11. Ensure contacts data persists in a human-editable file; manual editing errors are the user’s responsibility.
 12. Should work without requiring an installer.
 13. Should be built into a JAR file of no larger than 100MB.